Getting retweeted is a great way to extend your influence online.

 Some people are simply programmed to respond favorably to “please.”

-Ask people nicely to help you and you may be surprised by the ground you are able to gain.
-Dan Zazarella has proven that there is data behind the effectiveness of this strategy.
+Ask people nicely to help you and you may be surprised by the ground you can gain.

 If you have a digital product, such as an ebook or an Mp.3 you can use the service paywithatweet.com to offer it to free for any twitter user who sends out a retweet for you.